-It’s essential that employees understand the expectations on them to maintain certain standards of behaviour.
+It’s essential that employees understand the expectations of them to maintain certain standards of behaviour.
 This is crucial for the external reputation of a company and how it presents itself to its customers.
-But also, employee misconduct can cause significant issues in productivity and output if left unchecked.
+But also, employee misconduct can cause significant issues in productivity and staff morale if left unchecked.

-Conduct is a potentially fair reason for dismissing an employee.
-That said, employees with two years or more of continuous service gain the right not to be unfairly dismissed by their employer.
+Misonduct is a potentially fair reason for dismissing an employee.
+That said, employees with two years or more of continuous service gain the right not to be unfairly dismissed by their employer, although this could change under the new Labour Government.
 Therefore, a clear disciplinary procedure must be followed before any final decision is made.

 Forms of misconduct